@jviide.iki.fi ·

 While reviewing the list of APIs, I bumped into some popular ones that neither redirected nor failed unencrypted requests.
 They just responded to unencrypted HTTP requests with unencrypted HTTP responses, without enforcing HTTPS at any stage.

 Maybe they had their reasons, or maybe they had just accidentally misconfigured their reverse proxies.
 Regardless, seeing that they all handle potentially sensitive data, I contacted these API providers through their respective security channels and explained the problem.
-The providers are listed below in the order of reporting.
-I'll unredact their names and details when they've given a definite response, or otherwise after a reasonable amount of time has passed.
+Their responses are listed below.

 Conclusion